Army vs. Missouri Armed Forces Bowl NCAA Football Odds, Plays and Insights | December 22, 2021

 - Army has six wins against the spread in 12 games this season.

-- The Black Knights have covered the spread twice this season when favored by 3.5 points or more (in seven chances).
+- The Black Knights have been favored by 4 points or more seven times this season and have covered the spread in two of them.

-- Army's games this year have hit the over on five of 12 set point totals (41.7%).
+- Army's games this year have gone over the total in five out of 12 opportunities (41.7%).

+- The Black Knights put up 33.6 points per game, comparable to the 34.7 per outing the Tigers allow.

-- When Army scores more than 34.7 points, it is 2-3 against the spread and 4-1 overall.
+- Army is 2-3 against the spread and 4-1 overall in games when it records more than 34.7 points.

 - In games that Army piles up more than 445.3 yards, the team is 1-2 against the spread and 2-1 overall.